 Not every root canal needs a microscope — but for re-treatment, calcified canals, missed anatomy, broken instruments, perforations, and apical surgery, a 25× operating microscope changes the outcome from "extract" to "save".
 Performed at AQUA exclusively under Zeiss Extaro 300 microscope by Dr. Obadah Austah, Journal of Endodontics editorial board.

 Microscope-assisted root canal treatment uses a 16-25× operating microscope (Zeiss Extaro 300 at AQUA) so the endodontist can see the inside of the root canal in detail invisible to the naked eye.
-Cost in Jeddah: SAR 2,000–5,500 per tooth depending on canal count and complexity (anterior single-canal SAR 2,000–2,800; molar with 4 canals SAR 3,500–5,500; re-treatment SAR 4,500–7,500).
+AQUA's 2026 published range for root canal therapy is SAR 1,100–3,500 per tooth (covers anterior, premolar, molar, and re-treatment cases).
 Microscope is essential for: re-treatment of failed root canals, calcified canals, MB2 canal location, broken instrument removal, perforation repair, and apical microsurgery.
 Published microscope success rates: 91–95% vs. 75–85% for standard non-microscope RCT.
+Final per-tooth pricing is set in writing at the consultation after diagnosis.

 For a simple young vital tooth with one straight canal, a microscope is helpful but not essential.
 For these 6 case types, microscope visibility is the difference between saving the tooth and losing it: